Clinical trials helped prove the science behind the Total Wellbeing Diet.

 - maintain simple records on dietary intake of regular foods

-- attend CSIRO’s Clinical Research Unit for dietary consultations or morning blood samples
+- attend CSIRO’s nutrition and health research clinic for dietary consultations or morning blood samples

 - be available for regular visits for the duration of the study.

 As a volunteer you will receive:

 - comprehensive information before the study begins to ensure you understand the rationale of the study and what the outcomes are expected to be.

 - well-organised individual timetables detailing what’s required of you as a volunteer

 - appropriately presented personal/group results at the completion of the study

 - attention to detail and ongoing support from the nutrition and health research clinic personnel.